 For example, many local governments in more rural areas will apply for funding to help support public services and projects.
 However, the struggles of small, rural areas are often similar to other locations, making it challenging for local governments to get attention with the same narrative proposed by other localities.
 Instead, these agencies can outline the specific and unique challenges that their area is facing to increase their chances of receiving funding.

 When determining your distinguishing factor, consider the individuals you serve.
 What makes them choose your organization over others?
-It is likely you provide services and care they cannot get through other resources, making yours more unique and impactful to their daily lives.
+It is likely that you provide services and care that they cannot get through other resources, making yours more unique and impactful to their daily lives.

 Another way you can increase your competitiveness is to create a narrative with your application.
 Tell a compelling story beyond dry data to give grant providers a more nuanced depiction of your organization, operations and the individuals you help.
 A mix of data and storytelling can create an impactful and comprehensive application that meets eligibility standards and stands out from other applicants.